Geometric Height on Flag Varieties in Positive Characteristic: Introduction

 \begin{thm}[Theorem 2.1, \cite{fan2024arakelovgeometryflagvarieties}] Assume $k$ has characteristic zero.
 For any $t \in \mathbb{R}$, let $Z_t \subseteq X$ be the Zariski closure of the set $\big\{ x \in X(\overline{K}): h_{\mathcal{L}_\lambda}(x) < t \big\}$.
 Then \end{thm}

-From now on assume $k$ has positive characteristic unless other description is given.
+From now on, we assume $k$ has positive characteristic unless other description is given.
+We compute the height filtration in this case.
 We show that this result does not hold in characteristic $p$ unless one puts the following assumption on $F$, namely $F$ admits a strongly canonical reduction.

 \begin{defn}[Definition \ref{strongly}] We say a reduction $F_Q$ to a parabolic subgroup $Q$ is strongly canonical if for any non-constant finite morphism $f: C' \to C$, the pullback $f^*(F_Q)$ is the canonical reduction of $f^*F$. \end{defn}